Puberty and Your Child with Autism

 - Watch a video on a teens health website if they want to know why the menstrual cycle is necessary.

 - If your daughter learns best with facts, go to the bookstore to buy a book on getting your period.
-See references at end of article.
 Having a full explanation of her menstrual phases may help your daughter transition to this part of her life.
 For others, the information may be overwhelming.
 As a parent you have learned what manner your daughter learns best.
 Apply the information you already know about her to this stage called puberty.

 - Plan a celebration party for when she starts her period.
 Growing into a woman is exciting and should be celebrated.